Institutional Site Confidential access upon qualification

 Live Example

-Gemstone & Moon overlay example for TQQQ 2024–2025 showing exhaustion, staged de-risking, and rebuild phases.
+Gemstone & Moon overlay for Micron Technology showing phase entry, staged de-risking, cycle exhaustion, and completion markers across a multi-quarter uptrend.

-For questions or allocator introductions, you may also contact James Gesmundo (New York) .
+For allocator inquiries or institutional introductions, contact James Gesmundo (New York) .

-The illustration above is hypothetical and for research demonstration only.
+The illustration above is for research demonstration only.
 It does not reflect actual trading, transaction costs, or market impact.
 Past or hypothetical behavior is not indicative of future results.

 Next Steps